OmengU/quap/documentation/documentation.typ

 Swagger #acr("UI") is one of these tools.
 It helps the developer keep an overview of the #acr("API") by generating a #acr("GUI") out of the YAML/#acr("JSON") document displaying all endpoints.
 It then allows for the testing of the endpoints by providing fields for each parameter, where test data can be entered and buttons to submit the #acr("API") calls. @misc-swagger
 ==== Typst
-Typst is a newly developed #acr("FOSS") markup system primarily targeted toward academic use.
+Typst is a newly developed markup system primarily targeted toward academic use.
 It is intended as a replacement for LaTeX.
 Typst is heavily inspired by Markdown as it includes built-in syntax for commonly used text elements like bold/italic text, unordered/ordered lists, and headings.
 The system is entirely built with Rust, a modern type-safe high-performance programming language resulting in fast compile times compared to LaTeX.

 Another major difference between Typst and older solutions is that it is not separated into a distinct markup and scripting language but is instead one language containing both capabilities.
 Its scripting side includes implementations of conditionals, loops, and data types, including Strings, Integers, Floats, Arrays, and Dictionaries, all of which are commonly found in other programming languages, making Typst very intuitive for programmers while not being too complicated for regular users.
 Additionally, it supports many formats for storing bibliographies, including Hayagriva YAML and BibLaTeX files.
 Typst documents can be exported as #acr("PDF") and #acr("HTML") files.